isomerpages/mas-moneysense/pages/Understanding Bonds.md

 <p>Advantages:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Smaller capital outlay needed than to own all the bonds in the fund.</p>
+<p>Smaller capital outlay needed than to own all the bonds in the fund</p>
 </li>
 <li>
 <p>The fund manager actively manages your bond holdings.
 In the case of an
-ETF, the fund usually tracks an index.</p>
+ETF, the fund usually tracks an index</p>
 </li>
 <li>
 <p>Choice of global, regional, country or sector-specific bond funds and
-ETFs.</p>
+ETFs</p>
 </li>
 </ul>
 <p>What to look out for:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Examine the total returns when evaluating a bond fund’s performance.
-Total
+<p>Examine the total returns when evaluating a bond fund’s performance –
-returns include income and capital gains or losses over time.</p>
+total returns include income and capital gains or losses over time</p>
 </li>
 <li>
-<p>You will have to pay management fees and other charges.
-These will reduce
+<p>You will have to pay management fees and other charges – these will reduce
-the overall returns to you.</p>
+the overall returns to you</p>
 </li>
 <li>
-<p>Some ETF are complex and classified as SIPs.</p>
+<p>Some ETF are complex and classified as SIPs</p>
 </li>
 </ul>
 <p></p>